techfolios/techfolios.github.io/docs/quick-start/initialization.md

 ![](/img/quickstart/action-permissions.png)

 Check that Workflow permissions is set to "Read and write permissions".
 If not, click the radio button and press "Save".
+Also, make sure the box is checked for "Allow GitHub Actions to create and approve pull requests".

 ## Select GitHub Actions for deployment